 May he send thee help from the sanctuary, and from Sion may he help thee.

-May he remember all thine offerings, may thy whole burnt sacrifice be fattened.
+May he remember all thy sacrifices; may thy whole burnt offering be increased.
 Diapsalma

-May he give thee according to thy heart, may he fulfill all thy purposes.
+May he give thee the desire of thy heart; may he fulfill all thy purposes.

 We will rejoice in thy salvation, and in the name of our God we will glory.
 May the Lord fulfill all they requests.

-Now I know that the Lord saves his anointed one; he will hear him from his holy heaven, in mighty deeds is the salvation of his right.
+Now I know that the Lord saves his anointed; he will hear him from his holy heaven, in mighty deeds is the salvation of his right hand.

-Some trust in chariots, and some in horses, but we will call upon the name of the Lord our God.
+Some trust in chariots, and some in horses, but we will call on the name of the Lord our God.

 They were fettered and have fallen, but we have risen and stand upright.